Swirl cookies filled with orange jam, these aromatic cookies are sure to please anyone. Easy to change the flavor by using another sort of jam.

 - 100 g/ 3.5 oz/ ½ cup granulated sugar

 - 1 egg

-- 3 tablespoons jam of choice (I used rhubarb strawberry and blood orange jam)
+- 3 tablespoons jam of choice (See note)

 - Mix together the flour and the baking powder and fold them into the butter mixture.
-Knead quickly to form a dough, form a ball, wrap it into plastic foil and refrigerate for about an hour an a half or until firm enough to roll.
+Knead quickly to form a dough, form a ball, wrap it in cling film/ plastic wrap and refrigerate for about 2 hours or until firm enough to roll.

-- Line two baking sheets with baking paper and place the cookies on them.
-Bake for about 10 minutes per tray or until golden.
-Take out of the oven but leave on the tray for about 10 minutes before transferring to a wire rack.
+- Bake for about 10 minutes or until golden.
+Remove from the oven but leave on the tray for about 10 minutes before transferring to a wire rack.
 Let cool completely.

 I used rhubarb strawberry jam and orange jam.